oracle-livelabs/oci/oci-apm-springboot/04-create-file-system/create-file-system.md

     >	***NOTE***: If the Cloud Shell is already running but the window is minimized, you can restore the window by clicking the **Restore** icon at the toolbar.
       ![Oracle Cloud console, Menu](images/3-3-2-menu.png " ")

-2. Run the oci ce (Container Engine) command that you saved in the Lab 2, Task 2, step 5.
+2. If the previous Cloud Shell session is expired, run the oci ce (Container Engine) command that you saved in the Lab 3, Task 1, step 5.

    ![Oracle Cloud console, Cloud Shell](images/3-3-2-cloudshell.png " ")